 This bike has a lot to offer, both in terms of performance specs and console tech.

-I’m immediately drawn to the 30 lb flywheel.
+And I’m immediately drawn to the 27 lb flywheel and 40 resistance levels.

-This is heavy for a traditional upright bike where a lot of competitors are using 17-19 lb flywheels.
-The heavier flywheel is going to provide a smoother, more substantial ride.
+This is heavy for a traditional upright bike where a lot of competitors are using 17-19 lb flywheels and the heavier flywheel is going to provide a smoother, more substantial ride.

 I also like how heavy this bike is.

-At over 2x the weight of some of the more affordable options, the LCB is going to provide the feel of a commercial grade exercise bike.
+At over 2x the weight of some of the more affordable options, the LCB is going to provide more of the feel of a commercial grade exercise bike.